 A woman’s identity lies in her motherhood.
 She is most happy when she becomes a mother.
-Her child is her priority, pride and treasure.
+Her child is her priority, pride, and treasure.
 She can compromise on anything but not her child.
 Is that all?
-Does her life ends with this identity ?
+Does her life end with this identity?
 She probably knows the best balancing art… She is a daughter, a wife, a sister, a mother, an aunt or a working professional.

 You Are The Role Model – Mom

 Who has seen the future?
 If you are thinking to quit your job for your child then think again.
 When your child grows up he/she might blame you for quitting your job.
-Remember, your kid is a 21st century kid.
+Remember, your kid is a 21st-century kid.
 You might leave your job but your kid’s friend’s mom might not have taken this decision.
-By seeing the advantages of friend’s working mom, you kid might ask, “Mom why did you leave your job?”
+By seeing the advantages of friend’s working mom, your kid might ask, “Mom why did you leave your job?”

 The Treat Game

 Have you ever felt the pleasure of treating your child with your money?
 Only when you work you have the pleasure to take your child out for dinner and pay for the bill.
 Moreover, if it’s your daughter’s birthday then you might pay for the entire party.
 Doesn’t it sound great?
 If you are not working it does not mean you can’t treat your child, but once you are financially independent then the treat gets a different dimension.